Tim-Gaede/Divisors/README.md

 # Divisors
 Two Julia functions that return an array of divisors for an integer.
-One is much faster than the other for larger integers.